-5.9 Ungood Folded Diagonals
+5.8 Ungood Folded Diagonals

-The only case left to consider is when Q has a pair of folded diagonals which are not good.
-Also, we can assume that Q has no aligned diagonals and $S \cap Q = \emptyset$.
-We normalize as above, so that Q_0, Q{k+1}, Q{-k-1} lie in forward order on L, which is the X-axis.
-Here we list some information we have.
+The only case left is when Q does not have 2k+1 consecutive collinear points, and when all folded diagonals of Q are ungood.
+Without loss of generality, we will consider the case when Q has ungood folded diagonals at Q_0 .
+We normalize as in the previous section, so that Q_0, Q{k+1}, Q{-k-1} lie in forward order on L, which is the X-axis.
+Let x be a point from Corollary 5.13.